Yūji Wakasa

-Yūji Wakasa (輪笠 祐士, Wakasa Yūji) is a Japanese football player who plays as a midfielder for Renofa Yamaguchi, on loan from Fagiano Okayama.
+Yūji Wakasa (輪笠 祐士, Wakasa Yūji) is a Japanese footballer who plays as a midfielder for club Renofa Yamaguchi.

 Early life

 Wakasa spent time at FC Tokyo's youth team and Nippon Sport Science University before joining Fukushima United FC.

 Career

 After attending the Nippon Sport Science University, Wakasa was announced at Fukushima United FC in December 2017.
 He made his league debut against Thespa Gunma on 11 March 2018.
 Wakasa scored his first league goal against Fujieda MYFC on 3 November 2018, scoring in the 32nd minute.

 In 2020, Wakasa was announced at Blaublitz Akita.
 He made his league debut against Roasso Kumamoto on 9 August 2020.
 Wakasa scored his first league goal against JEF United Chiba on 14 March 2021, scoring in the 17th minute.

 On 8 August 2022, Wakasa was announced at Fagiano Okayama.
 He made his league debut against Yokohama FC on 20 August 2022.
 Wakasa scored his first league goal against Roasso Kumamoto on 20 April 2024, scoring in the 30th minute.

 On 3 June 2025, Wakasa was announced on loan at Renofa Yamaguchi on a six month loan deal.